jermp/tongrams/python/ReadMe.md

 ### Installation

-To install the wrapper just run
+To install the wrapper just run (from the parent directory of the project)

-    bash install.sh
+    bash python/install.sh

 ### Example